 A 5-day management workshop in Cesis in September 2017 provided training for staff of music organisations to become mentors for colleagues in their region or professional field.
 The course focused on developing skills in working with other regions and nations, and improving networking as a tool for increasing a sense of initiative and entrepreneurship.

 The main project outcomes funded through the Erasmus+ grant are models for ongoing professional training connected to the five main themes.
 Concrete training modules as well as project results and learning material were presented online and in physical multiplying events + an additional data base for trainers and learners will allow the entire music sector to directly benefit from STAMP.
 A STAMP certificate will be awarded for successful participation in one of the training events.

-If you are interested in further information on STAMP or would like to participate in one of the activities left, please contact the EMC head office in Bonn.
+If you are interested in further information on STAMP, please contact the EMC head office in Bonn.